Mongolian Zavkhan Classic Horse Trek

 - 5 Aug - 21 Aug 2017 Join us as we try out a new route through the wilds of Zavkhan.
 Our local team are keen for a little exploring, and have asked us to bring them a group of intrepid riders who are up for a challenge.
 Does that sound like you?
-UPDATE July 2017: Guaranteed departure.
-Join Jos, Jennie, Jessie, Kerry, Lieu Chi, Mary, Rae, Matteo and Gino, for a little wilderness exploration.
-One place available.
+UPDATE August 2017: Guaranteed departure.
+Join Jos, Jennie, Jessie, Kerry, Lieu Chi, Mary, Rae, Matteo, Gino, and Shinsuke for a little wilderness exploration.
+Fully Booked.